GitGuardian/ggshield/README.md

 ## Pre-push

 In case there are more than a 50 commits in a push the hook will be skipped.

-The amount of commits to scan before skipping the hook can be configured by the key `max-commits-for-hook` in a GitGuardian configuration file (for example: `.gitguardian.yaml`).
+The amount of commits to scan before skipping the hook can be configured by the key `max-commits-for-hook` in ggshield configuration file.

 Pre-push hooks are executed just before `git push` sends data to the remote host.
 It will pickup and scan the range of commits between the local ref and the origin ref.

 If incidents are detected in this range the push will be cancelled.

 ### With the pre-commit framework

-In order to use **ggshield** with the [pre-commit](https://pre-commit.com/) framework, you need to do the following steps.
+In order to use ggshield with the [pre-commit](https://pre-commit.com/) framework, you need to do the following steps.

 Make sure you have pre-commit installed: